aristanetworks/avd/docs/howto/connected_endpoints/README.md

   ~ that can be found in the LICENSE file.
   -->

-# How-to Guide: Connected Endpoints
+# Connected Endpoints

 ## Introduction to Connected Endpoints

-The **`connected_endpoints`** data model in AVD is a structured way to define the interfaces that connect to your leaf switches.
-Instead of manually creating `interface Ethernet...` configurations for every server, you describe the connections using a data model, and AVD generates the complete, standardized configuration for you.
+The **`connected_endpoints`**  is an endpoint-centric model intended for servers or other use cases where most ports have unique configurations.
+Instead of manually creating `interface Ethernet...` configurations for every server, you describe the connections using adapters and profiles, and AVD generates the complete, standardized configuration for you.

-This model is typically defined directly under the leaf switch's data model, for example, in `host_vars/<leaf_name>.yml` or a group file like `group_vars/LEAFS.yml`.
+This key is typically defined directly under the leaf switch's configuration file, for example, in `host_vars/<leaf_name>.yml` or a group file like `group_vars/LEAFS.yml`.

-The core of this model revolves around the concept called **Port Profiles**.
+## Core Concepts

+**`port_profiles`**: Pgit rofiles to share common settings for connected_endpoints and/or network_ports.
+Keys are the same as used under endpoint adapters.
+Keys defined under endpoints adapters take precedence.
+**`adapters`**:  An adapter represents a network interface on the server.
+They serve as the bridge between the Fabric (the switches) and the Endpoints (the devices).
+They define how a specific device is cabled and what network services (VLANs, VRFs) it should receive.

-## Core Concept: Port Profiles
+### Port Profiles

 A **Port Profile** is a reusable template that defines a standard set of switchport configurations.
 You create a profile once and then apply it to any number of connected endpoints.
 This ensures consistency and dramatically simplifies configuration.

 Profiles are defined under the `port_profiles` key.

+A port profile can refer to another port profile using parent_profile to inherit settings in up to two levels (adapter->profile->parent_profile).

-### Key settings for a Port Profile
+#### Key settings for a Port Profile

 - `mode`: Can be `access` or `trunk`.
 - `vlans`: For `access` mode, the single VLAN ID.
 For `trunk` mode, the list of allowed VLANs.